celzero/firestack/README.md

 - macOS host (iOS, macOS)
 - make
-- Go >= 1.18
+- Go >= 1.20
 - A C compiler (e.g.: clang, gcc)

-Firestack APIs are available only on Android builds for now. iOS and Linux support will come by fall 2022.
+Firestack APIs are available only on Android builds for now. iOS and Linux support planned but nothing concrete yet.

 ### Android